Mesa Verde National Park, Colorado, United States of America: What to pack, what to wear, and when to go [2022]

 Such as:

-In addition to regular footwear, you should bring snow boots.
-For travel to Mesa Verde National Park, we suggest these boots:
+In addition to day-to-day footwear, you should bring snow boots.
+For traveling to Mesa Verde National Park, a great option is these boots:

 Waterproof jacket that can be used in snow

-Mesa Verde National Park has some great ski areas If you plan to ski, we also recommend:
+Mesa Verde National Park has some excellent ski areas If you plan to ski, we also recommend:

 - day pack